djangonaut-space/program/getting-started-volunteer.md

 There are a few ways to volunteer with this community: as a [Navigator](https://github.com/djangonaut-space/pilot-program/blob/main/navigators.md), [Captain](https://github.com/djangonaut-space/pilot-program/blob/main/captains.md), or Organizer.
 We have summarized those roles here as an overview but please read their detailed guidelines to get a more in-depth understanding of each.

 **Navigator:**
-- Navigators can expect to commit 2-4 hours of their time each week over the 3 month session.
+- Navigators can expect to commit 2 hours of their time each week over the 8-week session.
 - This would involve showing up to our virtual meetings/co-working hours and assisting other members or helping out members in the discord channel.
 - More details: [Navigator Guideline](https://github.com/djangonaut-space/pilot-program/blob/main/navigators.md)